 If the logo you select is too large, you can make it smaller by setting the Max Width.
 Note that this setting will only restrict your image if it is larger than the set Max Width; you won't see any change if your logo is already smaller than the what's set here.

 You may want to link to an image in your header block as an alternative to a text link, especially if you would like to use a custom font.
 To do this, select the +Add Image button and upload your image.
 If necessary, you can scale the image size down by setting a Max Width value.

 In the Block Styles tab, you will see a number of formatting options.
 How these work will vary slightly depending on the layout you've chosen.

-This where you can change the alignment the logo image.
+This is where you can change the alignment of the logo image.
 Please note that no visible changes will occur for the Logo Inline and Logo Centered layout options.
 This is also where you can change the spacing between the logo and links.